yoiwa-personal/ziprubyapp/man/ziprubyapp.1.md

 * All files are decoded into the memory at the beginning of the program execution.
 It is not wise to include unneeded files into the archive.

+* Module loading is simulated using `Kernel.eval`.
+Also, `Kernel.require` is overridden to extend the module search behavior.
+  Although carefully implemented, there may be unknown side-effects, or it may be broken in future versions of Ruby.
+Unlike Python or Perl, Ruby does not provide facilities to extend module searching/loading behavior, unfortunately.

 ## IMPLEMENTATION